-There are five species of loons and all can be found in North America.
+There are five species of loons, and all can be found in the U.S. and Canada.
 These are the red-throated loon, Pacific loon, common loon, yellow-billed loon, and Arctic loon.

 The position of their legs makes them excellent swimmers, and their webbed feet are used as paddles.
 Diving is propelled by their feet only, although they will occasionally use their wings to maneuver.